joonasy/rebirth/docs/css/README.md

 * [CSS Guidelines (2.2.2)](http://cssguidelin.es)
 * [Sass Guidelines](http://sass-guidelin.es)

-This styleguide outlines our internal standards for writing CSS (and more specifically, Sass).
+This styleguide outlines standards for writing CSS (and more specifically, Sass).

 * What we want
     * keep stylesheets maintainable;